acaloiaro/hugo-htmx-go-template/README.md

 You can see this template in action at https://garbagespeak.com and its source code is at https://github.com/acaloiaro/garbagespeak.com
 ## Why?

-Hugo is a fantastic static site building tool, and there are few things about Hugo that can or should be improved.
+Hugo is a fantastic static site building tool, and there are few things about Hugo that can /or should be improved.

 The existence of this project template does not suggest that all static sites should be dynamic.
 If your site _can_ be static, it _should_ be static.

 Yet there are instances in which one might want to add dynamic functionality to static Hugo sites.
 That is the purpose of this project template.
 Not to make all static sites dynamic, but to provide a simple solution to add islands of dynamic behavior to static sites.

-This allows us to build fast, easily deployable HTML content, with the added ability of meeting a new class dynamic behavior needs.
+This allows us to build fast, easily deployable HTML content, with the added ability of meeting a new class of dynamic behavior needs.

 Example use cases include